-- Total shows overall changes in Tier 1 MRC, including the risk-based requirements (ie including output floors) and the Basel III leverage ratio. - Total: risk-based capital requirements shows changes to the risk-based Tier 1 MRC (ie excluding the Basel III leverage ratio). - Credit risk shows the change in Tier 1 MRC due to the revisions to the standardised and internal ratings-based (IRB) approaches for credit risk,13 including the effect from migration of approaches.14 - CVA shows the change in Tier 1 MRC due to the revisions to the CVA framework.15 - Market risk shows the change in Tier 1 MRC due to the revisions to the market risk framework. - Operational risk shows the change in Tier 1 MRC due to the revisions to the operational risk standards. - Output floor presents the change in the level of Tier 1 MRC due to the aggregate output floor when the total RWA fall below the threshold level of 72.5%.
-The impact is measured relative to the current national implementation of the Basel I-based transitional floor set out in the Basel II framework, as reported by member countries. - Other Pillar 1 presents the change in Tier 1 MRC due to changes to Pillar 1 requirements not specifically captured in the reporting template, including requirements by individual jurisdictions which are not based on a Basel Committee standard. - Leverage ratio shows the change in Tier 1 MRC resulting from the changes to the Basel III leverage ratio framework.
-This captures the change in the definition of the Basel III leverage ratio exposure measure and the introduction of a G-SIB buffer on top of a 3% leverage ratio minimum which amounts to 50% of the surcharge on risk-based capital requirements.
-Note that increases to risk-based Tier 1 MRC and leverage ratio Tier 1 MRC do not add up, since the total MRC increases only to the extent the risk-based or leverage ratio requirement exceeds the other capital measure.
-Therefore, the leverage ratio column is adjusted to capture this effect (which can be positive or negative, even where the leverage ratio Tier 1 MRC remains unchanged).
-This results in an overall incremental leverage ratio change in MRC which can be either positive or negative.
-This mechanism is described in Box B.
+- Total shows overall changes in Tier 1 MRC, including the risk-based requirements (ie including output floors) and the Basel III leverage ratio. - Total: risk-based capital requirements shows changes to the risk-based Tier 1 MRC (ie excluding the Basel III leverage ratio). - Credit risk shows the change in Tier 1 MRC due to the revisions to the standardised and internal ratings-based (IRB) approaches for credit risk,13 including the effect from migration of approaches14 and changes to the securitisation framework. - CVA shows the change in Tier 1 MRC due to the revisions to the CVA framework.15 - Market risk shows the change in Tier 1 MRC due to the revisions to the market risk framework. - Operational risk shows the change in Tier 1 MRC due to the revisions to the operational risk standards.